EB & Your Healthy Diet

 Q. Why are Eggland’s Best eggs better?

 The unique patented diet of our hens is nutritionally superior to that fed to other hens, so Eggland's Best hens lay naturally superior eggs.
-Eggland's Best hens are fed an all-natural, all-vegetarian, high-quality diet with no animal fat, no animal by-products, and no recycled or processed food.
-The feed contains healthy grains, canola oil, and an all natural supplement of rice bran, alfalfa meal, kelp, and Vitamin E. Eggland's Best eggs are produced without added hormones, antibiotics, or steroids.
+Eggland's Best hens are fed an wholesome, all-vegetarian, high-quality diet with no animal fat, no animal by-products, and no recycled or processed food.
+The feed contains healthy grains, canola oil, and a supplement of rice bran, alfalfa meal, kelp, and Vitamin E. Eggland's Best eggs are produced without added hormones, antibiotics, or steroids.

 Q. What are the nutritional benefits of Eggland’s Best eggs?